2b3d4f/pyxel-input-manager/.github/copilot-instructions.md

-Pyxel Input Manager is an input management system designed for the retro game engine, Pyxel.
+Pyxel Input Manager (pyxel-input-manager) is an input management system designed for the retro game engine, Pyxel.